Engineering and Craftsmanship

 Material Properties

-The performance of the bench is driven by the structural properties of Valentia slate and its integration with stainless steel components.
-The full assembly weighs approximately 420 kg, distributed across two supports, resulting in a controlled bearing pressure of approximately 0.50 kg/cm².
-A static proof load of 1,250 kg was applied to the bench, producing only elastic deflection within the metal components, with no damage to the slate or connections.
-This demonstrates both the strength and resilience of the system under conditions exceeding typical use.
+The performance of the bench is driven by the structural properties of Valentia slate and its integration with light optimized stainless steel components.
+A static proof load of 1,250 kg was applied to the bench, with no damage to the slate or connections with the bench returning undamaged to its original shape.
+This demonstrates both the strength and resilience of the system under increased load conditions safely exceeding typical use.

 • Materials